aroberge/friendly-traceback-docs/docs/source/design.rst

 1. The exact same terse information provided by Python about the exception raised.

-2. The line of code which was executed and eventually led to an exception being raised, shown with a few additional lines.
+2. The line of code which was executed and eventually led to an exception being raised, shown with a few additional lines to help understand the context.

-3. The actual line of code where the exception was raised, shown with a few additional lines.
+3. The actual line of code where the exception was raised, shown with a few additional lines to help understand the context.

 4. and 5.
 Instead of relying simply on the "(most recent last call)" note given by Python, we explicitly state which was the line of code where